hristova23/hristova23/README.md

 ### Hi there 👋

-## I'm a sport enthusiast, still a schoolgirl, and a rookie .NET Dev!

 - 🌱 I’m currently learning react and improving my .NET skills
 - 👯 I’m looking to collaborate with others
 - 🥅 2023 Goals: find an exciting job